oracle-livelabs/oci-core/oci-fullstackdrs/drpg-members/drpg-members.md

 ![drpg add atp](./images/ashburn-atp-add.png)

-**muhsop-ashburn** DRPG status will change to updating; wait for a few seconds.
+**mushop-ashburn** DRPG status will change to updating; wait for a few seconds.
 You should see that the ATP database is added as a member.
 Refresh the DRPG page if required.
 You can monitor the request's status in the **Work requests** section under Resources.

 ![drpg atp added](./images/ashburn-atp-added.png)